ollebompa/PGA-MAP-Elites/README.md

 - QDHopper_config.txt

 The QDHalfCheetah_config.txt, QDWalker_config.txt, QDAnt_config.txt, QDHopper_config.txt are the configs used to run the experiments that produced the results presented above.
-Although these configs are unlikely to run on your local computer as they are setup to run on resources avalable on the College HCP system.
+Although these configs are unlikely to run on your local computer as they are setup to run on resources avalable on a HCP system.
 The local_config.txt is setup to run the code locally for debugging/testing so I recommed you use the below for testing the code locally:

 ```shell script
 python3 main.py --config_file configure_experiment/local_config.txt